 Infant mortality in the Victorian era was commonplace and was caused as much by poor sanitation, dirty water and the pervasiveness of disease as anything else.
 Growing industrial towns like New Shildon initially struggled to cope with, and provide the rapid basic public amenities infrastructure for, their rapidly swelling populations.
 A safe and reliable water supply was not introduced to Shildon until the 1860s.

 One particular thing that we do know about Francis Dinsdale is that somewhere through his early years, and journey to New Shildon, he learned the principles of music, and brass music in particular, with sufficient expertise to conduct a band.
-The Durham Chronicle of 14 Sep 1855 tells of a game of Cricket at Shildon on Monday the 3rd September where Yarm were the visiting cricket club.
-The article adds that “The West Auckland Brass Band, ably conducted by Mr. F Dinsdale, of New Shildon, attended on the occasion, and played several popular airs during the day, which gave zest to the day’s amusement.”
+The Durham Chronicle of 14 Sep 1855 tells of a game of Cricket at Shildon on Monday the 3rd September where Yarm was the visiting cricket club.
+The article adds that “The West Auckland Brass Band, ably conducted by Mr F Dinsdale, of New Shildon, attended on the occasion, and played several popular airs during the day, which gave zest to the day’s amusement.”
 This reveals that Francis Dinsdale was involved in the running of brass bands.
 We don’t know how long Francis had been involved at West Auckland, but West Auckland Brass Band is first reported in the Durham Advertiser of 2 July 1852 so predates that report.
 The town of West Auckland being no more than 3 to 4 miles from New Shildon it would have been a relatively easy distance for Francis to travel for rehearsal, however, to establish something a little closer to home would have been a tempting prospect.